 Verbal or emotional abuse: This kind of abuse can happen without touching.
 It can be verbal abuse if someone yells all the time, calls the kid mean names, or threatens to leave the kid or have him or her adopted.
 All kids deserve to have adults in their lives who love and support them as they grow up.
-It's common for parents get angry with their kids once in a while, but if there's yelling, punishing, and threatening too much of the time, a kid can start feeling really bad about himself or herself.
+It's common for parents get angry with their kids once in a while.
+But if there's yelling, punishing, and threatening too much of the time, a kid can start feeling really bad.
 It's really important to tell a trusted adult this is happening.

 Physical neglect: Neglect happens when kids live in a home where the adults don't give them basic stuff that all kids need — like food, clean clothes, and a bed to sleep in.
 When parents or caretakers neglect kids, the kids may not get baths, sleep under warm blankets, or get checkups or medicine when they need them.

-It can be hard for a kid to tell someone that he or she is not getting these important things.
+It can be hard for a kid to tell someone that they're not getting these important things.
 A parent or caregiver might have troubles such as losing a job, having family problems, or using alcohol or drugs.
 But no matter why it is happening, a kid needs to tell someone.
-Then, the kid can start getting the stuff he or she needs and the parent or caregiver can get help, too.
+Then, the kid can start getting the stuff they need and the parent or caregiver can get help too.